JavaChinna/spring-boot-oauth2-jwt/README.md

-# spring-boot-oauth2-jwt
+#Secure REST API with OAuth2 JWT Authentication

-Secure REST API with OAuth2 JWT Authentication
+Spring Boot REST API for User registration and authentication with OAuth 2.0 Resource server using JWT as bearer token